ZipsRacingElectric/STM32F405-Stub/readme.md

 ## Usage
 ### Compilation
-- 'make'
+- Use 'make' to compile the program.
+Files that have not been modified will not re-compiled.
+- Use 'make clean' to delete all build files.

 ### Programming
-- 'make flash'
+- Use 'make flash' to call OpenOCD.
+If modifications were made, the program will be recompiled.

 ### Debugging
-- In VS-code, use 'Run Debugger'
+- In VS-code, use 'Run Debugger'.

 ## Filesystem
 - build - Compilation output, includes main.elf (the application file).